 Use a Water Heater to Make Radiant Heat Instead of a Boiler

 Many people use a water heater instead of a boiler because it COSTS LESS.
+A hot water heater saves money when used in this way.
 Certainly, cost is important, but there are many other important factors as well.
 A high quality water heater is more energy efficient and friendlier to the environment.
 Quality water heaters will be made of stainless steel for many years of trouble free service.
 It is important to note that the same cannot be said for cheap, low end water heaters.

 Radiant heat runs on warm water.
 Boilers are engineered to make very hot water for radiators.
 Many cannot run well at lowered temperatures and require expensive additional components so that they can provide lower temperature water without damage.
 Many boilers are subject to “cold shocking” damage when a lot of room temperature water comes back upon start up unless more expensive controls are added.